skienzmatishun/rippreport/content/p/faux-candidates/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: As part of our ongoing analysis of local municipal and congressional races, we reveal how Catalyst places fake candidates to trick voters and preserve political dominance.
+Power brokers strategically engineer opposition campaigns in Daphne and Fairhope while pushing swamp creature Bill Hightower in the congressional runoff.
+  Taxpayers must spot these shadow candidates on election day or suffer more corruption.
 ---
 It is election time and CATALYST is at work stroking FAUX candidates that are willing to fall on the sword for CATALYST.